 Lee began her Pilates journey in 2011 after her third dismissal from physical therapy for a hip injury.
 She credits Pilates (and Heather) with allowing her to play tennis, power walk, and travel.
 Once her nest was empty, she decided to share her love of Pilates by taking the McEntire Pilates training program in 2015.
 A Pilates Method Alliance fully certified teacher, Lee also holds certifications in Bellicon and Pfilates Pelvic Floor Strengthening, as well as a BFA in Art.
 When not galavanting around the globe, she loves to read, blog, bounce, SUP, bike, and be Gigi to her grandson.

-Jill is a former K-8 school teacher who started as a student at Lakeshore Pilates in 2003 and found Pilatesto be the most effective way of dealing with back, posture, and strength issues.
-She completed her training through Lakeshore Pilates, which meets the Pilates Method Alliance requirements for teacher training, and works with clients on the full variety of Pilates equipment.
+Jill is a former K-8 school teacher who started as a student at Lakeshore Pilates in 2003 and found Pilates to be the most effective way of dealing with back, posture, and strength issues.
+She completed her training through Lakeshore Pilates, is certified by Pilates Method Alliance, and works with clients on the full variety of Pilates equipment.

-Audrey completed her Pilates training program through Lakeshore Pilates and the Physical Mind Institute, which encompasses over 500 hours of instruction, observation, and hands on teaching.
+Audrey completed her Pilates training program through Lakeshore Pilates and the Physical Mind Institute, which encompasses over 500 hours of instruction, observation, and hands on teaching and a fully certified member of the Pilates Method Alliance.
 She has been a student for over a decade and brings with her an understanding of the learning curve with Pilates.

 Post knee surgery, Lisa could no longer run and needed to strengthen the weak areas of her body, which led her to Pilates.
 As a client for over ten years, she is finishing her Pilates teacher training program at the studio.
 She holds a certification in Bellicon Bounce and was drawn to rebounding as a great cardio and strength workout.
 When not taking classes or teaching at the studio, Lisa enjoys golfing, boating, traveling, and spending time with family and her granddaughter.